 The traditional life insurance policy can take up to 6 weeks for approval.
 If you cannot afford to wait that long, simplified issue insurance could make sense for you.
 You can get approved within a few days, sometimes even instantly.

-More affordable than guaranteed issue insurance
+More affordable than guaranteed issue life insurance

 Where can people with diabetes get life insurance?